RickStrahl/Westwind.RazorHosting/Readme.md

 The package requires .NET 4.5 or later.

-###  Basics
+### Basic Concepts
 This Razor Host library provides two distinct hosting models:

 * **Raw Razor Engine**
-A very easy to use template function.
+A very easy to use string template function.
 Useful for very simple one off template rendering from strings, but not recommended for repeated rendering of the same templates.

 * **Razor Host Containers**
-A wrapper around the base Razor Engine that provide cached templates, support for serving templates from a folder hierarchy (like ASP.NET) and optionally loading templates in a separate AppDomain.
-Folder containers provide additional functionality like support for partials and other non-native Razor features.
+A wrapper around the base Razor Engine that provides cached templates, serving templates from a folder hierarchy (like ASP.NET) and optionally loading templates in a separate AppDomain.
+The `RazorFolderHostContainer` container provides support for **Partials** and **Layout** pages.

-For real world applications you almost always use a Host Container.
+For real world applications you almost always want to use a Host Container.

 ### Simple RazorEngine Usage
 RazorEngine is the base template parsing engine.
-It's very easy to use but provides no internal caching or fixup of templates.
+It's very easy to use but provides no internal caching or fixup of templates although you can manually manage this easily.

 To execute a template: